Dhara-95/CV/README.md

 - Completed the Guy’s Hospital charity challenge in 2015 and raised over £1000 for the new Cancer Centre.

-- More recently have started yoga to help me relax after a long day of coding and to also help me focus whilst learning how to code.
+- More recently have started yoga and meditation to help keep me focused whilst learning at Makers Academy.